uqqu/Cadans/README.md

 ##

-Welcome to **Cadans** – an input customization tool that lets you assign your own actions to keys, combinations, and gestures.
+Welcome to **Cadans** – an input customization tool that lets you assign actions to keys, combinations, and gestures.
 Simple taps, holds, chords, modifiers, and multi-zone mouse gestures can all be combined and used in the way that suits your workflow.

-Any event can have actions assigned to it – from inserting text or symbols to controlling the system or running custom logic.
+Any event can trigger an action – from inserting text or symbols to controlling the system or running custom logic.
 These assignments can be chained together, forming sequences of transitions with intermediate and final actions.

 Assignments can be defined per application and per keyboard layout, grouped by use case, and switched on the fly.
 Cadans runs on Windows and supports any keyboard and mouse, treating them as a unified input system – no firmware or special hardware required.

-Only what you assign is affected – everything else stays unchanged, and input remains native unless explicitly overridden.
+Only what you assign is affected – everything else remains native unless explicitly overridden.

-You can use individual features – basic remapping, gesture controls, or a single key for custom functions in a specific application.
+Use individual features – basic remapping, gesture controls, or a single key for custom functions in a specific app.
 Or go further and build more complex logic – it’s entirely up to you.
 <br>